EatWithMenu/slate/source/includes/_apis.md

 The Item API provides basic CRUD functionality which is very similar to the other CRUD APIs in our system.
 To the `\item\` endpoint, we support:

 * GET request (with a valid access token in the header), which returns all items in the database.
-* POST request (with an **admin** access token in the header), which allows creation of a new menu item on the database, where the POST body contains all the requireds fields of the (menu item)[#menu-item] model.
+* POST request (with an **admin** access token in the header), which allows creation of a new menu item on the database, where the POST body contains all the requireds fields of the [menu item](#menu-item) model.

 To the `\item\item_id\` endpoint, we support:

 * GET request (with a valid access token in the header), which returns the specific item with `item_id` in the database.
 * PUT request (with an **admin** access token in the header), which updates the item with `item_id` in the database with the request's body contents.
 * DELETE request (with an **admin** access token in the header), which deletes the item with `item_id` in the database.